 In August 2020 Sitka Gold announced an expansion of its Yukon mineral portfolio of mining claims with the acquisition of the OGI Property, located just off the Dempster Highway, approximately 50 km east of Dawson City and 1 km north of Golden Predator’s Brewery Creek Gold Mine in Yukon’s prolific Tombstone Gold Belt (Figure 1).
-This acquisition expands Sitka’s land position within the Tombstone Gold Belt to approximately 356 km2.
+This acquisition expands Sitka’s land position within the Tombstone Gold Belt to nearly 400 km2.

 The target at OGI is an intrusion-related gold deposit such as Eagle Gold, Brewery Creek and Red Mountain in Yukon and Fort Knox in Alaska, and also a SEDEX style, stratabound Zinc-Lead-Silver (Zn-Pb-Ag) deposit, similar to Howards Pass and many other zinc-rich base and precious metal occurrences within Yukon's Selwyn Basin.